Hot Dogs with Cucumber-Mango Slaw and Homemade Srirachup

 Sadly, I very rarely consume hot dogs because their ingredients are borderline terrifying.
 However, a few hot dogs here and there won’t kill me, and every once in a while I throw caution to the wind and crush a delicious dog with reckless abandon.
 These occasions usually take place during the summer months because everyone knows that a hot dog and a cold beer on a porch/beach somewhere is a beautiful, beautiful thing.

 I actually had my first hot dog of the year a couple Sundays ago at Madison Square Eats, the best semi-annual pop-up food market in downtown NYC.
 I had unleashed my roommate on the unsuspecting vendors while I locked down a table, and truth be told, I was nervous.
-Logan sometimes makes odd choices when he gets overly excited, and I was sure he was going to return with an obscene BBQ smorgasbord or some sort of Chinese madness, so you can imagine my surprise when he came back bearing a single, intriguing hot dog.
+Logan sometimes makes odd choices when he gets overly excited, and I was sure he was going to return with an obscene BBQ smorgasbord or some three pounds of dumplings, so you can imagine my surprise when he came back bearing a single, intriguing hot dog.